-RSD submission guidelines are provided so authors can actively participate in publishing articles as a coherent set of proceedings.
+The RSD Style Guide provides basic submission guidelines so authors can actively contribute to the process of publishing articles online and developing a coherent set of proceedings.
 RSD contributes to the ethos of a shared and collaborative inquiry into the nature and potential of systemic design.
-The process starts with the submission – and as the saying goes, “the devil’s in the details.”
+The process starts with the submission—and as the saying goes, “the devil is in the details.”

 Why guidelines for preparing a paper?